x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-4-4-7-in-exchange-online.md

 - **User information section**

   - The server has tried to deliver this message, without success, and has stopped trying.
-Please try sending this message again.
+Try sending this message again.
 If the problem continues, contact your help desk.

 - **Diagnostic information for administrators section**